-In 2003 the Dutch artist Vermeer was the subject of the film Girl with a Pearl Earring which showed a fictional 1 (RELATION) between the painter and his maid.
-Since then, Vermeer's work has become more and more popular for his 2 (STAND) ability to capture light and colour However, Vermeer died in 1675 when he was only 43, and he left only 35 paintings behind.
-The fact that he painted so little has led to 3.
-(FAMOUS) cases of 4 (FRAUD) making counterfei versions of his works.
-These have been sold for huge prices, and only afterwards a 5.
+In 2003 the Dutch artist Vermeer was the subject of the film Girl with a Pe Earring which showed a fictional 1. ( RELATION ) between the painter and his maid.
+Since then, Vermeer's work has become more and more popular for his 2. ( STAND ) ability to capture light and colon However, Vermeer died in 1675 when he was only 43, and he left only paintings behind.
+The fact that he painted so little has led to 3. een ore our.
+35 (FAMOUS) cases of 4 (FRAUD) making counterf versions of his works.
+These have been sold for huge prices, and only afterward s a 5.
 (BREAK) was made that they were fakes.
-The cost of a new discovery means it is now 6 (LIKELY) that all of the real 35 pictures will ever appear together in one place.
-Because of this, a new museum in Vermeer's home town has 7(RECENT) opened, which aims to show all of the artist's works - in the form of reproductions.
-The Vermeer Centre (Vermeer Centrum) in the artist's home city of Delft has produced a 8 (BREATH) re-creation of Vermeer's world, including projections of all of his works on the walls.
-Also, in the building there are models of the houses where Vermeer worked and the equipment that he used.
+The cost of a new discovery means it is now 6 (LIKEL Y ) that all of the real 35 pictures will ever appear together in one place.
+Because of this, a new museum in Vermeer's home town has 7 (RECENT) opened, which aims to show all of the artis works - in the form of reproductions.
+The Vermeer Centre (Vermeer Centrum) the artist's home city of Delft has produced a 8 (BREAT re-creation of Vermeer's world, including projections of all of his works on walls. the Also, in the building there are models of the houses where Vermeer worked a and the equipment that he used.
 There is also information on the 9.
-(HISTORY) background to his work and a 3D animation which provides ar explanation of the 10 (COMPOSE) process used by Vermeen in creating his small number of masterpieces. in creating his small number of masterpreces.
+(HISTORY) background to his work and a 3D animation which provides explanation of the 10(COMPOSE) process used by Verme in creating his small number of masterpieces.
 Task 5.
-For questions 1-10 , complete the second sentence so it has a similar meaning to the first sentence, using the word given.
+For questions 1-10, complete the second sentence so it has a similar meaning to the first sentence, using the word given.
 Do not change the word given.
-You must use between two and five words, including the word given.
-1 Miranda has always had great respect for her grandfather Miranda has always had great respect for her grandfather.
+You must use between two and five words, including the word given. words, merdding the word given.
+Miranda has always had great respect for her grandfather.
 LOOKED Miranda has always her grandfather.
 2. John arrives home late so that he doesn't have to go shopping.
-GETS John shopping by arriving home late. iaic.
+John arrives home late so that he doesn't have to go shopping.GETS John shopping by arriving home , late.
 3. A friend of mine happened to find a valuable old painting in a junk shop.
 CAME

 A friend of mine a valuable old painting in

 a junk shop.

-4. 'Have you ever considered a complete change of career?' he asked me.
+4. 'Have you ever considered a complete change of ca areer?' he asked me.

 IF

 He wanted to know a complete

 change of career.

 5. The developers were faced with serious problems when they tried to build

 the supermarket near the lake.

 CAME

-The developers serious problems
+The developers

-when they tried to build the supermarket near the lake.
+when they tried to build the supermarket near the l

-6. I didn't mean to wake the baby when I rang your bell.
+6. I didn't mean to wake the baby when I rang your b ell.

 ACCIDENT

 I when I rang your bell.

 7. Those eggs will be rotten by now.

 OFF

-Those eggs by now.

-8. We should report this, shouldn't we?
+Those eggs We should report this, shouldn't we? by now.

+8.

 BETTER

 We'd we?

-9. People think Maurice owns a large villa in the south of Italy.
+People think Maurice owns a large villa in the sour

+9. th of Italy.

 THOUGHT

 Maurice a large villa in the south

 of Italy.

 My computer's ancient - how I'd like a new one!

-10. ONLY
+10. .
+ONLY

 My computer's ancient - a new one.